Friday, March 31, 2023

 Before I give you my rose, are you here for the right reasons?

 Some rules of thumb which I generally follow when I enter the voting booth, if I do not know the candidate.
 They are actually identical to the rules of thumb if I do know the candidate.
 A candidate for office is supposed to represent me to the group.
 I want someone who is for truth, justice, and the American Way.
-By that I mean that someone who acknowledges the truth; acts for justice for the group, not for himself; and promotes inclusion in the group (America is renown for being a melting pot.).
+By that I mean that someone who acknowledges the truth; acts for justice for the group, not for himself; and promotes inclusion in the group (America is known for being a melting pot.).

 A plus for being a woman and/or a member of a traditionally excluded group.